Find out more

 Our new accessible watersports centre at Trevassack Lake features adapted facilities and craft along with accessible accommodation, and allows us to provide hugely important inclusive sailing lessons and specialist classes to children with special needs and disabilities from across Cornwall and the UK.

-A short history of the Children’s Sailing Trust
+A short history of Children’s Sailing Trust

 Helford River Children’s Sailing Trust, as it was first known, was founded in 1997 by John Green MBE.
 John grew up on the North Norfolk coast where he recalled the ‘life-changing experience, confidence and skills’ he gained from learning to sail a dinghy single-handed as a young boy.
 That experience was, and still is, the inspiration for the Trust.
 John wanted all school children around the Helford River to be able to learn to sail without charge, and didn’t take “no” for an answer!